Working Links: History

-Working Links was established in 2000 at the height of New Labour by the Shareholder Executive, Manpower, and Ernst & Young Consulting.
-Ernst & Young Consulting merged with Gemini Consulting, a branch of Cap Gemini, to form Cap Gemini Ernst & Young.
+Working Links was established in 2000 at the height of New Labour by the Shareholder Executive, Manpower and Ernst & Young Consulting.
+Ernst & Young Consulting merged with Gemini Consulting, a branch of Capgemini, to form Cap Gemini Ernst & Young.
 Cap Gemini Ernst & Young was renamed Capgemini in 2004.
 The charity Mission Australia acquired a share of the company in 2006, rendering Working Links the first public, private and voluntary organisation in the UK.

 European investment firm Aurelius acquired Working Links for an undisclosed sum in June 2016.

 It had contracts for welfare-to-work under New Labour's Employment Zones, Pathways to Work, Progress to Work, New Deal, New Deal for Disabled People, Work Choice, ESF Family Support and the later Flexible New Deal which was initially continued by the coalition, before being replaced by the Work Programme, and the subsequent seven different welfare-to-work schemes of the early-2010s, all of which involved workfare.

 Of the seven schemes now four, Working Links was a subcontractor for them all and a 'Placement Provider' for workfare in several.
-The schemes being: the short-lived community work placements (2014–15), the Community Action Programme, Mandatory Work Activity, Work Experience, the Work Programme, Sector Based Work Academies, and Traineeships.
+The schemes being: the short-lived community work placements (2014–15), the Community Action Programme, Mandatory Work Activity, Work Experience, the Work Programme, Sector Based Work Academies and Traineeships.

 In 2011, Working Links won three contract package areas to deliver the Coalition government's new Work Programme.
 This made Working Links the third largest Work Programme provider in the UK.
 The three contracts acquired were the South West, Wales and Scotland and, as of May 2012, received around £120 million a year from the DWP and various other governmental bodies.

 14 February 2019 Message from Working Links staff 'As of today Working Links has entered administration – you may see this on the news.
 As a result of this all operations have been ceased with immediate effect.'

 Shortly after this the company came back and now known as 'Links to Work'.